 - Established a Greater Manchester Culture Partnership

-Creative Care Kits being delivered to young people
+Creative Care Kits for young people - new edition available

-The Creative Care Kits initiative is led by GMCA and from June 1, 2020, will see 22,000 Creative Care kits distributed to young people who are not online, and so may be feeling more isolated and lonely during this difficult time.
+The Creative Care Kits initiative is led by GMCA and since June 2020 has seen around 22,000 Creative Care kits (first edition) distributed to young people who are not online, and so may have been feeling more isolated and lonely as we entered the COVID-19 pandemic.

-Each kit contains 36 pages of activities, hints and tips on protecting your mental wellbeing and a set of art materials.
-As well as giving young people something to do, the kits will help create a sense of connection at a time when they are not able to rely on face-to-face interactions.
+Each kit contains 36 pages of activities, hints and tips on protecting young people's mental wellbeing and a set of art materials.
+As well as giving young people something to do, the kits helped to create a sense of connection at a time when they are were not able to rely on face-to-face interactions.

 Front cover of Creative Care Kit